Christopher Nolan's Oppenheimer movie adds another huge name to its cast

 Although the director has never spoken publicly about the specific reasons behind his decision to part company with WarnerMedia, he was notoriously critical of its desire to see his last film, Tenet, released in theatres and on HBO Max simultaneously, even going as far as to describe the platform as “the worst streaming service” (per THR).

-The move to Universal did at least end speculation that Nolan’s forthcoming project might arrive on HBO Max – his new movie has a 100-day theatrical release window, according to reports.
+The move to Universal did at least end speculation that Nolan’s forthcoming project might arrive on HBO Max – assuming he’s negotiated a clause that prevents Universal from planting his next movie on its own streamer, Peacock, while it's still in theaters.

 With Blunt, Murphy and Nolan almost certainly set to be joined by even more stars in the near future, Universal looks to have bagged itself a golden goose.